wAnnotate/webAnnotate/static/cosmicdb/README.txt

 CLINVAR_CLNSIG - clinical significance as to the clinvar data set.
 0 - unknown, 1 - untested, 2 - Benign, 3 - Likely benign, 4 - Likely pathogenic, 5 - Pathogenic, 6 - drug response, 7 - histocompatibility.
 A negative score means the the score is for the ref allele
 CLINVAR_TRAIT - the trait/disease the CLINVAR_CLNSIG referring to
 CLINVAR_GOLDEN_STARS - ClinVar Review Status summary.
 0 - no assertion criteria provided, 1 - criteria provided, single submitter, 2 - criteria provided, multiple submitters, no conflicts, 3 - reviewed by expert panel, 4 - practice guideline
-GERP++_RS - GERP++ RS score, the larger the score, the more conserved the site.
+GERP_RS - GERP++ RS score, the larger the score, the more conserved the site.
 Scores range from -12.3 to 6.17 MIN_SIFT_SCORE - Minimum SIFT score (SIFTori).
 Scores range from 0 to 1.
 The smaller the score the more likely the SNP has damaging effect
 MIN_SIFT_PRED - Prediction corresponding to the minimum sift score.
 If SIFTori is smaller than 0.05 the corresponding nsSNV is predicted as "D(amaging)"; otherwise it is predicted as "T(olerated)"
 DNDS_DISEASE_QVAL - dn/ds diseases with significant q-values (q-value < 0.05), analysed from TCGA whole-exome data in COSMIC.
 Diseases are classified into AML, HNSCC, NSCLC, bladder, breast, cervical, colon, endometrioid, gastric, glioma, kidney, liver, melanoma, ovary, pancreatic, prostate, sarcoma, thyroid